cpp-lln-lab/CPP_BIDS/README.md

 Get subject, run and session number and make sure they are positive integer values.

+By default this will return `expParameters.session = 1` even if you asked it to omit enquiring about sessions.
+This means that the folder tree will always include a session folder.

 ```matlab
 [expParameters] = userInputs(cfg, expParameters)
 ```